 However, this is not like paying an entry fee to get a green card.
-You must meet strict eligibility criteria before you can apply for permanent residency this way.
+You must meet strict eligibility criteria before you can apply for U.S. permanent residence this way.

 The business must employ at least ten full-time workers, produce a service or product, and benefit the U.S. economy.
-Full-time employment is defined as requiring at least 35 hours of service per week.
+Full-time employment is defined as requiring at least 35 hours' service per week.

-The trouble is, USCIS rejects many more applications than it accepts in this category, partly because the eligibility requirements are narrow, and partly because of the category's history of fraud and misuse.
-In fact, some lawyers encourage their clients to use their wealth to fit themselves into another category with a greater chance of success.
-For example, by investing in a company outside the United States that has a U.S. affiliate, the person might qualify to immigrate as a transferring executive or manager (priority worker, in category EB-1).
+The real trouble for applicants is that USCIS rejects many more applications than it accepts in this category.
+That's partly because the eligibility requirements are narrow, and partly because of the category's history of fraud and misuse.
+In fact, some lawyers encourage clients to use their wealth to fit themselves into another category with a greater chance of success.
+For example, by investing in a company outside the United States that has a U.S. affiliate, the person might qualify to immigrate as a transferring executive or manager (a priority worker, in category EB-1).

 Because the EB-5 category is one of the most difficult under which to get a green card, and certainly the most expensive, it's well worth the investment to gain legal advice before taking any significant steps toward using this strategy.
 If you try the application once on your own and fail, you might damage your chances of success in the future.
 What's more, because you are expected to make the investment first and apply for the green card later, you could waste a lot of money.